siemensikkema/Validations/Sources/Validations/Validations.docc/Validations.md

 # ``Validations``

-Type-safe and composable validations with flexible error output.
+Type-safe and composable validations with versatile output.

 ## Overview